powellm4/BankLedger/README.txt

 	Userbase.cs
 	User.cs

-To Run:
-	From the BankLedger directory, execute the following commands: csc Program.cs
-		Program

-dotnet run
+Restore and run via Visual Studio using the dotnet run command